BJP release list of 57 candidates for Delhi polls; repeats several nominations

 The BJP has banked on experience to take on the ruling AAP in the Delhi assembly polls, scheduled for next month, as it released on Friday its first list of 57 candidates, which included four former mayors, and many councilors.
 The names of all three BJP MLAs, including Leader of the Opposition Vijender Gupta, former chief minister Sahib Singh Verma's brother and former mayor Master Azad Singh, as well as former AAP legislator Kapil Mishra figured in the first list.

-Delhi BJP chief Manoj Tiwari’s candidature has not been announced in the first list of candidates.
+The candidature of Delhi BJP chief Manoj Tiwari, a sitting MP, has not been announced in the first list of candidates.
 Releasing the list, Tiwari said Gupta will contest from Rohini seat, Azad Singh from Mundka and Mishra from Model Town as he expressed confidence that the party will end its more than two decades of stint in opposition and come back to power on its "positive" agenda.

 The list does not include nomination against AAP leader and Delhi chief minister Arvind Kejriwal.
 Tiwari, who was joined by Union minister Prakash Javadekar, party's poll in-charge for Delhi, said the party will soon name its remaining candidates.
 The party has fielded Khushi Ram from Ambedkar Nagar, Ravindra Gupta from Matia Mahal and Yogender Chandolia from Karol Bagh, all former mayors.
 It has also given ticket to its national secretary R P Singh, who will contest from Rajender Nagar.